 Consume local products

-Choose local products and independently owned shops and establishments is often the first step in becoming a responsible traveller.
-This is not only a way to learn about local traditions, but it’s also a great way to meet new people over a shared indulgence.
-For cooking or souvenir shopping, consider the public markets.
-You’ll find interesting products, both gustatory and ecological, as well as passionate vendors who are happy to share their stories with you.
+It’s one of our favourite mottos!
+Choose local products and businesses run by independent owners.
+Not only is it a great way to learn about local traditions, but also to meet people with a common interest in crafts, food or music… If you want to cook or buy souvenirs, consider the public markets.
+You’ll find interesting products that are both tasty and environmentally friendly, as well as passionate traders who are happy to share their stories with you.

 Personally, I love wandering around to discover unusual foods, exotic fruits and traditional dishes.